 If your savings account isn’t as healthy as you’d like it to be, you may need to rethink your savings strategy.
 While some people are natural savers, others have to work a little harder to build up the habit.
 Sometimes beefing up your bank account means tricking yourself into stashing your extra cash.
+(And that cash can really start to add up – a savings calculator can show you how.)
 If you’re ready to up your savings game, here are a few creative ways to keep more money in your pocket.

 1. Put Your Savings on Autopilot